Hunting wild animals

 The first people moved into Central Asia about 50,000 BC.
 They were probably following the big animals that they hunted for food and leather skins – the wild aurochs and the wild horse.
 The great grasslands of Central Asia were a good place for aurochs and horses, because they eat grass.

 By about 4000 BC, people in Central Asia had figured out how to tame horses and cattle that they herded around, so they didn’t have to follow the wild herds anymore.
 Soon they began to ride the horses, so they could keep up with their cattle herds more easily, and they got donkeys from Sudan.
+They invented wheels so they could use wagons to pull their stuff around as they followed the wild herds.
 By 2500 BC they had tamed camels too.

 The Sogdians and other Central Asians also began to build big irrigation systems to be able to farm the dry grasslands in what is now Afghanistan, Uzbekhistan, and Turkmenistan.
 This irrigation allowed the Sogdians to grow fruit to export on the Silk Road.

 Who were the Sogdians?

 By about 400 BC, thanks to the peaceful time of the Zhou Dynasty in China and the Persian Empire in West Asia, Central Asian people like the Sogdians began to use their camels and horses and donkeys to carry things to trade from one end of Asia to the other.

 The Zhou Dynasty

 The Persian Empire

 What did people sell on the Silk Road?

 One of the most important things these traders carried was silk from China, so the road they rode on was called the Silk Road.
 Central Asian traders also carried their own wool carpets, steel, sugar and medicine, paper, pottery from China, cotton, pearls, cinnamon and pepper from India.